Infinite quantum signal processing: Introduction

-\end{theorem} The proof is given in \cref{sec:decay} with an explicit characterization of the constant $C$.
+\end{theorem} The proof is given in \cref{sec:decay} with an explicit characterization of constants $C,C'$.
 Assume the target function $f$ is of $C^{\alpha}$ smoothness for some $\alpha > 0$, then the Chebyshev coefficients decay algebraically in the sense of $\sum_{k>n} \abs{c_k} = \Or\left(n^{-\alpha}\right)$.
-Then, it induces an decay of the corresponding reduced phase factors, namely, $\sum_{k>n}\abs{\phi_k} = \Or\left(n^{-\alpha }\right)$.
-If $f$ is of $C^{\infty}$ or $C^{\omega}$ smoothness, then the tail of Chebyshev-coefficient vector decays super-algebraically or exponentially respectively, and so does the tail of the reduced factors.
-These results are also verified numerically in \cref{fig:numerical-pf-decay}.
+Then, it induces a decay of the corresponding reduced phase factors, namely, $\sum_{k>n}\abs{\phi_k} = \Or\left(n^{-\alpha }\right)$.
+If $f$ is of $C^{\infty}$ or $C^{\omega}$ smoothness, then the tail of its Chebyshev-coefficient vector decays super-algebraically or exponentially respectively, and so does the tail of the reduced factors.
+We summarize this in the following corollary. \begin{corollary} If $f$ is of $C^{\alpha}$ smoothness for some $\alpha > 0$, then the tail of the corresponding reduced phase factors decay algebraically, i.e., $\sum_{k>n}\abs{\phi_k} = \Or\left(n^{-\alpha }\right)$.
+Furthermore, if $f$ is of $C^{\infty}$ or $C^{\omega}$ smoothness, then the tail of the corresponding reduced phase factors decays super-algebraically or exponentially respectively. \end{corollary} These results are also verified numerically in \cref{fig:numerical-pf-decay}.
 These results provide a positive answer to the second question raised in \cref{sec:background}.

 \cref{thm:main_l1} also has algorithmic implications.
 It has been empirically observed that a quasi-Newton optimization based algorithm is highly effective for finding the phase factors~\cite{DongMengWhaleyEtAl2021}.
 However, the theoretical justification of the optimization based algorithm has only been shown if the target function satisfies $\norm{f}_{\infty}\leq C_f \wt{d}^{-1}$, where $C_f\approx 0.028$ is a universal constant~\cite[Corollary 7]{WangDongLin2021}.
 Hence as $\wt{d}$ increases, existing theoretical results fail to predict the effectiveness of the algorithm, even if the target function is a fixed polynomial of finite degree (in this case, we pad the Chebyshev coefficients with zeros to increase $\wt{d}$).